General Admissions Policies and Procedures

 Applicants who have been convicted of a felony or misdemeanor, or have any outstanding criminal charges or warrants pending in Michigan or any other state or jurisdiction, will be required to submit a photocopy of the actual court documents indicating the crime of which they were convicted, and dates and sentences imposed with their application materials.
 If criminal charges are pending, applicants will be required to submit a statement from the issuing court indicating court date and offense.
-Applicants who have been convicted of (or pled no contest to) a felony will be required to meet with the Dean or Assistant Dean of the College of Education and the Chair of the Admissions and Transitions Committee before their application for admission will be considered.
-It is strongly recommended that applicants schedule an appointment with the Dean or Assistant Dean prior to applying for admission and bring their court documents (as stated above) to their scheduled meeting.
+Students who have been convicted of (or pleaded no contest to) a felony will be required to meet with the Dean or Assistant Dean of the College of Education and the Chair of the Admissions and Review Committee before their application for admission will be considered.
+It is strongly recommended that students schedule an appointment with the Dean or Assistant Dean prior to applying for admission and bring their application and court documents (as stated above) to their scheduled meeting.

 SVSU has the right to deny admission or dismiss any applicant who has been convicted of any felony or one of the following misdemeanors: